 Next, I got the controller to interface with the computer.
 To do this, I used the USB keyboard encoder hack.
 This is a very easy technique, accomplished by opening up a keyboard, plugging it in, and shorting pins on the keyboard encoder circuit.
 With a little trial-and-error, you can determine a set of combinations that reproducibly “type” specific key codes into the computer.
 For instance, shorting a certain two pins on the encoder might always type the letter “w” onscreen.
 I came up with one pin combination for each of the buttons on the control box, soldered on some wire leads, and connected them to the buttons on the control box.

 Once I had the control box talking to the computer, the rest was done in software.
 The idea for the installation was simply to “create a virtual drawbridge,” so I had quite a bit of creative freedom.
 Initially, I was given video footage of the bridge in operation, and I experimented with using the control box to manipulate video playback.
 I really wanted the control box to perform realtime datamoshing on the bridge video, but ultimately this proved unfeasible and way too weird for the (elderly) population of Woods Hole.

 Instead, I scrapped the video footage entirely and used Flash to create a bridge tending video game.
 Museum patrons – with the aid of onscreen prompts – use the real control box to operate an animated drawbridge, allowing cars to drive over and boats to sail under.
-The game required quite a bit of illustration, which is not really my forte, but came out looking great.
+I did quite a bit of illustration for the game required quite a bit of illustration, which is not really my forte, but came out looking great.
 While I had originally designed the game for kids, during the opening reception it was a bigger hit with old people than children!
 I suspect these folks have been wanting to play with that bridge controller for years, and now they finally can.